Wicker Park (Chicago park): History

 In late 1868, the Chicago Board of Public Works announced the desire to build a park "lying west of Milwaukee Avenue and south of North Avenue.
 The grounds are of considerable capacity and are laid out in a tasteful and attractive manner as a park."
 Present at the meeting was alderman Charles G. Wicker, who, with his brother Joel H. Wicker, purchased a 4 acre parcel of land to the City of Chicago in 1870.
 The City of Chicago installed a small reservoir inside the triangular park.

 At the end of the 19th century the neighborhood around the park was subsumed into the surrounding Polish Downtown, and the area immediately surrounding the park became known as "the Polish Gold Coast".

 In 1890 the West Park Commission filled in the reservoir and replaced it with lawn.
 Several years later a cut-granite fountain was installed.
 In 1908 the fountain was replaced with a wading pool and additional trees were planted in the park.

 In 1934 the West Park Commission was consolidated into the Chicago Park District.
 The Chicago Park District installed a fieldhouse on the site in 1985.

+Memorials and historical markers

+A statue of Charles Gustavus Wicker, the park's namesake, sweeping with a broom can be found on the west side of the park; the statue was designed by Wicker's great-granddaughter, Nancy Deborah Wicker-Eilan.
+Another marker in a garden just west of the fieldhouse honors Ignacy Jan Paderewski, who resided in the Wicker Park neighborhood during World War I and later served as Prime Minister of Poland.
+A third marker describes the history of the park's fountain.